 Generation Iron 2 is a well planned out documentary that covers the modern face of bodybuilding in the internet age.
 It features perspectives from stars in England, as well as the voice of NPC President Jim Manion and even the Governator himself, the inimitable Arnold.

 Who Are the Stars of the Movie?

 Generation Iron 2 does focus on specific individuals.
 One of them is Calum Von Moger, the Australian bodybuilder who is often compared to young Schwarzenegger.
 Von Moger is gunning for the Classic Physique, as opposed to the Open Men’s Olympia crown.
-It also focuses on established stars Kai Green, and Iris Kyle, as well as internet sensation, the late Rich Piana.
+It also focuses on established stars Kai Green, and Iris Kyle, as well as an internet sensation, the late Rich Piana.

-Calum is portrayed as a guy who's not really into bodybuilding, but is capitalizing on his amazing genetics.
+Calum is portrayed as a guy who’s not really into bodybuilding but is capitalizing on his amazing genetics.
 They highlight that, though his goal is to compete on the Olympia stage, he doesn’t display the Olympic style focus hunger that is required to succeed at this level.
-This may have been an attempt to mirror the uber confidence that Arnold displays in the lead up to the 1975 Mr O. in Pumping Iron, but it doesn’t come off that way.
+This may have been an attempt to mirror the uber-confidence that Arnold displays in the lead up to the 1975 Mr. O. in Pumping Iron, but it doesn’t come off that way.
 Instead, we come off with the impression that Calum is a lazy and unfocused competitor who is trading on his natural gifts.

 When it comes to Rich Piana, we get a brief backstory of a failed bodybuilder who chose to go his own route in order to make his mark and earn some serious moolah.

 Piana is painted as the black sheep of the bodybuilding community.
 In turn, bodybuilding is painted is the black sheep of the sports community.